FAQ

 Is it open source?

-The package is published on public PyPI under the MIT license (pip install yothere).
-The source repository is private during the beta, so a source install is not the public path; install from PyPI.
+The package is published on public PyPI under the MIT license (pipx install yothere).
+The source repository is private during the beta, so a source install is not the public path; install from PyPI, and audit the sdist if you want to read what runs.

 How do I get access?